senaite/senaite.queue/docs/installation.rst

         senaite.queue

-Then, add a new client in your buildout configuration:
+Then, add a two clients (a consumer and the server) in your buildout
+configuration:

 .. code-block:: ini